shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ### Configuration

-Once we have everything installed and running, comes the time of configuring our asterisk PBX server to do two things:
+Once we have everything installed and running, comes the time of configuring our Asterisk PBX server to do two things:

-1. Set up call extensions so that asterisk knows how and where to route incoming and outgoing calls
+1. Set up call extensions so that Asterisk knows how and where to route incoming and outgoing calls
 1. Authenticate and interface with Twilio as a BYOC trunk

 While we don't need to use Twilio or a VOIP service provider to act as a